How to invest in Nasdaq from the UK

 There are 2 main ways to invest in the Nasdaq:

 1. Buy stocks and shares directly in firms listed on the Nasdaq.
-For example, you could pick a selection of firms in the Nasdaq and buy shares in each of them – though this would only replicate part of the full Nasdaq.
-You could also consider buying shares in all 100(ish) companies in the Nasdaq-100 index – the Nasdaq’s equivalent of the UK’s FTSE 100.
+For example, you could pick a selection of firms in the Nasdaq and buy shares in each, though this would only replicate part of the full Nasdaq and could become quite expensive if you need to pay commissions and foreign exchange (FX) fees for each trade.

-2. Find a Nasdaq ETF (exchange-traded fund), index fund or mutual fund.
-The effort (and potentially high trading costs) of buying shares in multiple individual companies and updating your investments as companies move in and out of the Nasdaq may seem a bit daunting.
-If so, a fund that tracks the performance of Nasdaq companies might be a better bet.
-Some index funds track the performance of all Nasdaq stocks, whereas others only track a certain number of stocks (those in the Nasdaq-100, for example) or are weighted more towards specific stocks.
-You should select the fund that best suits your investment goals.
+2. Find a Nasdaq exchange-traded fund (ETF), index fund or mutual fund.
+The effort (and potentially high trading costs) of buying shares in multiple companies and managing a portfolio with loads of stocks can be tough.
+An ETF or index fund that tracks the performance of some or all of the stocks on the Nasdaq exchange might be a better bet.
+You should select the fund that best suits your risk appetite and investment goals.

 How to invest in the Nasdaq

 1. Open an investment account.
-In order to invest in Nasdaq shares or funds, you’ll need to open a trading account with a broker or platform that deals in US companies.
-Keep in mind that some index funds may only be available on certain brokerages or platforms.
-The providers in our comparison table let you invest in US shares.
+To invest in Nasdaq shares or funds, you’ll need to open a trading account that deals in US stocks (most do these days) or funds that let you access US markets.

 3. Buy shares or funds.
 Once your money has been deposited, you can then buy Nasdaq shares or invest in a fund.
-You’ll generally pay a small annual fee to invest in an ETF or index fund.
+You’ll generally pay a small, ongoing annual fee to invest in an ETF or index fund.

 Which stocks are on the Nasdaq?

-There are more than 3,500 stocks available on the Nasdaq, including many of the largest companies in the world by market capitalisation.
+More than 3,500 stocks are available on the Nasdaq, including many of the largest companies in the world by market capitalisation.

 Popular Nasdaq stocks include: